VintageDesign/Image-Generation/README.md

 * Get started on the report
 * Find ways to be innovative
 * Try more complicated images...
-* Make `stats.py` use commandline arguments for the stats file.
 * Attempt recombination